The runtime databases¶

 You can host the databases for multiple DSS instances in a single PostgreSQL server, including in a single schema, but you need to make sure to set up a table prefix (see below).

 You need to make sure that your PostgreSQL server will stay up.
-Downtime of the runtime database on the PostgreSQL server will completely prevent DSS operation.
+Downtime of the PostgreSQL server will completely prevent DSS operation, and may leave some jobs or scenarios in a broken state until DSS is restarted.

 Setup¶